Your next level of success

 And eventually, we forget it was never truly us.

 The pressure.
 The overthinking.
 The constant striving.
-The inability to fully feel the wins.
 The sense that something is still missing.

 But the program isn't permanent.
-It's just unexamined.
+It's simply unexamined.

 And the moment it is seen clearly, something begins to loosen.
 Not something new.
 Something that was always there.
 No longer hidden.
 No longer misunderstood.